 Cinnamon also makes your food seem sweeter, try it on your oatmeal some time!
-Pro tip: cooking or baking fruits like bananas, apples, or plums, also increases their sweetness.
+Pro tip: cooking or baking fruits like bananas, apples, or plums, also increases their sweetness.15+ Date-Sweetened Desserts →

 Wait, but aren’t nuts extremely healthy?
 Sure, nuts are way better for you than meat, cheese or eggs because they have less saturated fat and come with a bunch of fiber.

 One of the magic ingredients here is nutritional yeast, by the way.
-Try some of this wholesome vegan mac and cheese to test our theory!
+It’s by far one our favorite healthy food swaps!Healthy Mac & Cheese Recipe →

 For many of us, carbs in the form of bread aren’t what keep us stuck at a higher weight.